Luftnachrichten Abteilung 350: Intercept cover

 The battalion had a total of 120 receivers, with the majority always in operation.

 For WT intercept the radio receiver, Type A was used, however, there was a shortage of this types, so Type B was also used.
 Both of these sets were standard Luftwaffe equipment.
 Type B was not as efficient as the A in that it did not possess selectivity of the latter.
 For RT intercept, the high frequency C receiver was used.
 There were a few power orientated K receivers used on this sector, but these sets were not generally liked by the operators.
 It was found that better results were obtained by letting the operators pick their own type of set to work with, and this was done wherever possible.

-Most of the radio sets were indented to be operated with dry cell batteries but for practical reasons, these were converted to wet cell battery operation by 100 volt storage batteries taken from vehicles.
+Most of the radio sets were intended to be operated with dry cell batteries but for practical reasons, these were converted to wet cell battery operation by 100 volt storage batteries taken from vehicles.
 Two batteries were used for each set, one being charged while the other was being used.